-Dr Reddrop has always been interested in science.
-He completed a Bachelor of Biological Science with a Honours year of research in Neuroimmunology.
-He then worked in research for 10 years before commencing his studies in Veterinary Medicine.
+Dr Courtney Reddrop has always been interested in science.
+He completed a Bachelor of Biological Science with an honours year of research in Neuroimmunology.
+He then worked in medical research for 10 years before commencing his studies in Veterinary Medicine.

 In his spare time, Courtney enjoys running, riding, swimming and climbing.
-He and his partner have 'Eadie' (Edith Pilaf) rescued from the RSPCA.
-"We fostered her for 9 months and assisted her physiotherapy as she had a broken hip and leg.
+He and his wife have a beautiful dog Eadie, rescued from the RSPCA.
+“We fostered her for 9 months and assisted her physiotherapy as she had a broken hip and leg.
 She had been abandoned and was definitely untrained.
 She now loves to play with everything including birds and caterpillars.
-She loves the beach, but hates getting her chest wet.
-She has formed a big part of our family."
+She loves the beach but hates getting her chest wet.
+She has formed a big part of our family.”